 The idea of the Art House Convergence was born when a group of exhibitors were brought together at the Sundance Film Festival as part of the Sundance Institute’s Art House Project.
 For two years, this small group of exhibitors met at the Sundance Film Festival to discuss independent film and independent film exhibition.

 The Art House Convergence, having grown into a year-round organization, relies on several staff members and a huge number of volunteers to coordinate and plan all the events and programs.
+The organization is based out of and staffed by its founding institution, the Michigan Theater Foundation in Ann Arbor, MI.
 The organization strives to reflect its core intention, community-based, mission-driven, in all its programs, seminars and conference.